If you’re trying to grow on YouTube, the first thing you need to know is how to use YouTube Studio.

 - Add collaborators to playlists

-Requirements: Your channel must have no active Community Guidelines strikes.
+Requirements: Your channel must have no active Community Guidelines compliance issues.
+If you’re just learning how to use YouTube Studio, this is where most people begin.

 Intermediate Features